 - As Rosella, you must stop being a troll.

 The game is told in chapters, with alternating point-of-views.
 And of course, you end up having to solve problems for other people around, like giving a mortician a spine, finding a rat to power a grave-digging machine, or helping Ceres, who was turned into a tree.
-There’s also an evil enchantress, Malicia, who is trying to gain control of the land by using the troll king or something.
+There’s also an evil enchantress, Malicia, who is trying to gain control of the land by using the troll king.
 Or making a volcano erupt.
-Idk, but it was vaguely logical, trust me.
+I don’t quite remember, but it was vaguely logical—trust me.

 The thing is, this was just downright fun to play.
 The puzzles usually had more than one solution, and made sense on a fundamental level.
 I personally think starting the game off in the desert was a mistake, because the lifeblood of it is really the rich and diverse cast of characters.
 Some are better voice actors than others, but they all had personalities and quips.
 I’d take that rando troll working the forge who was hilariously bad at hitting on Rosella over Crispin the stoned wizard any day of the week.

 Where it loses points is the fact that Rosella is suddenly made into a whiner, unlike the proactive, self-sacrificing badass we knew her to be.
-And Valanice as a protagonist is just lolsy.
-But dare I say it, at times this game was even…oddly touching?
-Idk, the quiet moments stay with you more than anything.
+Then, I’m sorry to say, Valanice as a protagonist is just lolsy.
+But dare I say it, at times this game was…oddly touching?
+I don’t know how to explain it, except that the quiet moments stay with you more than anything.

 It also gets knocked lower due to Edgar’s Nice Guy™ routine.
 KQIV Rosella would have never fallen for it (she quite canonically didn’t, in fact).
 Just consider this game the Return of the Jedi of the series.
 It was good, you know, but there were definitely fuzzy wuzzies, and something was just plain off in the princess’s scripting.